simonpf/ciprdr/README.md

 # CIPRDR

-The ciprdr package provides functionality for the decompression and parsing of cloud-particle images recorded with a CIP probe.
+The ciprdr package provides functionality for the decompression and parsing of cloud-particle images recorded with a [cloud imaging probes](http://www.dropletmeasurement.com/cloud-imaging-probe-cip) (CIPs).
 So far, only greyscale images are supported as these were the only ones I worked with.

 ## Example image